psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 # Sir Cleges and the Winter Cherries

-*First heard: David Heathfield (Exeter Storytellers), Yuletide Tales online, Dartmoor Storytellers, December 19th, 2022.*
+I first heard this tale told by David Heathfield (of Exeter Storytellers), in a *Yuletide Tales* online event promoted by the Dartmoor Storytellers, on December 19th, 2022.
+It quickly became a Winter favourite of mine.

 Here's the gist of the tale: